digitalfabrik/integreat-app/docs/08-cicd.md

 |Enterprise|:x:|:heavy_check_mark:|:heavy_check_mark:|
 |App Store|:x:|:x:|:heavy_check_mark:|

-Also, there are various ways to install an iOS app:
+Also, there are various ways to install an iOS app which require different kinds of signing:

 * Via a URL which is opened in Safari
 * Via App Store